temparus/AdvancedRecyclerView/README.md

 ## Development

-You can find a verion in development state in the develop branch of this repository.
+You can find a version in development state in the develop branch of this repository.
 It may contain more bugfixes and extended functionality.

 **Attention!** This version is still in development, may be unstable and should not be used in production!
 Please use the official release in the master branch for production.